zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

-%% title: Perl 6 Hands-On Workshop: Weatherapp [Part 1]
+%% title: Perl 6 Hands-On Workshop: Weatherapp (Part 1)
 %% date: 2016-05-20
-%% draft: True

 *Welcome to the Perl 6 Hands-On Workshop, or Perl 6 HOW, where instead of learning about a specific feature or technique of Perl 6, we'll be learning